winterClover/Pesterchum-Discord-Theme/README.md

 # Pesterchum-Discord-Theme
-BetterDiscord theme based on the webcomic Homestuck's Chat Clients
+BetterDiscord theme that emulates the look and feel of the chat clients shown within the webcomic Homestuck.
+Supports both Light and Dark themes.